budostylz/Office365-Development/README.md

 &sr=8-1

 Thanks Maria for your hard work and effort.
 If possible can you send me a direct link to the app catalog to confirm access?

+Thanks, Maria, for your hard work and dedication!
+If possible, could you share a direct link to the app catalog so I can confirm access?
+Appreciate it!